-The biographies and position statements for the 2015 IEEE Vice President, Publication Services and Products, are listed below.
+The biography and position statement for the 2015 IEEE Vice President, Publication Services and Products, is listed below.

 Sheila S. Hemami (S’89–M’95–SM’03-F'09) received the B.S. degree in electrical engineering from the University of Michigan, MI, USA (1990), and the M.S. and Ph.D. degrees in electrical engineering from Stanford University, CA, USA (1992 and 1994, respectively).
 She was with Hewlett-Packard Laboratories in 1994.
 From 1995-2013, she was with the School of Electrical and Computer Engineering, Cornell University in Ithaca, NY, USA, where she most recently held the positions of Professor, Director of the Visual Communications Lab, and Associate Director of the School.
 Since 2013, she has been Professor and Chair of the Department of Electrical & Computer Engineering, Northeastern University in Boston, MA, USA.
 She has held visiting positions at Universite de Nantes; Ecole Polytechnique Federale de Lausanne; Princeton; Rice; and in 2001, she held a Fulbright Distinguished Lectureship at the Faculte de Sciences, Rabat, Morocco.
 Her research interests comprise communication of visual information, from the perspectives of both signal processing and psychophysics.